saichler/my.simple/README.md

 # my.simple
-Throughout the software stack of building a microservice based application, there are some **building blocks** & challenges that can be encapsulated into a **single, agnostic components** that can be used to remove, the money pits, infra challenges and allow the team to concentrate on the business logic.
+Throughout the software stack of building a microservice based application, there are some **building blocks & challenges** that can be encapsulated into a **single, agnostic & simple components** that can be used to remove, the money pits, infra challenges and allow the team to concentrate on the business logic.

 ##So what is **my.simple**?
-Exactly that!
+A collection of coherent, while agnostic, components that can extremely expedite the building of a microservice based application.
+Years of fullstack experience, experimenting & coherence analysis will materialize in this repository.

 **Stateless/Stateful, Active/Active, Active/Passive, Security, High Availability, Horizontal Scaling, API, Kubernetes, Microservices.** All those big words usually popup during planning of a distributed application...